 If you are aged from 55 to about 65, you will find local private healthcare quite affordable.
 A basic private top-up plan for a couple can start from as low as €60 (£55) a month.

 France, Greece and Andorra all scored equally to vie as contenders for our fifth place.
-However, Italy and Greece come lower in the stability index, while Andorra requires foreign retirees to prove their annual income reaches three times Andorra’s minimum wage – €28,000 (£25,100).
+However, Greece comes lower in the stability index, while Andorra requires foreign retirees to prove their annual income reaches three times Andorra’s minimum wage – €28,000 (£25,100).
 Hence France takes the fifth spot.

 For many Britons, France sits high on the retirement abroad bucket list.
 It is within touching distance of the UK, yet so very different (and, many would argue, so much more appealing) on almost every level…